 The Early Identification Program (EIP) is a cooperative venture between Alpert Medical School at Brown University and the University of Rhode Island.
-It is open to juniors from Rhode Island who show exceptional promise for admission to medical school and have a strong commitment to practicing within primary care in underserved medical communities in Rhode Island.
+It is open to juniors from Rhode Island who show exceptional promise for admission to medical school and have a proven, strong commitment to practicing within primary care in underserved medical communities in Rhode Island.

 Successful applicants are offered provisional admission to the Alpert Medical School of Brown University pending completion of their undergraduate degree and other conditions.